 Creating fan art is a popular way for artists to show their appreciation for a subject they love.
 You only have to glance at sites like DeviantArt or ArtStation to see plenty of inspiring tributes to pop culture icons.
 Reimagining famous characters is more than just a good way to keep your artistic skills sharp, though.
-It can also give your portfolio the leg up it needs to grab industry attention.
+It can also give your portfolio the leg up it needs to grab attention in your chosen industry.

-One of the main benefits of your fan art being noticed by a studio or another big client, besides the reassuring confirmation that what you’re creating is top of the range, is the prospect of being paid a handsome sum for your work.
+One of the main benefits of your fan art being noticed by a studio or another big client, besides the reassuring confirmation that what you’re creating is worth your time, is the prospect of being paid a handsome sum for your work.

 This also flies in the face of the idea that fan art is somehow of less value than other genres – those hours hauled up in your studio working on Game of Thrones portraits won’t be seen as such a waste when the show’s producers commission you to create art for the premiere of the next series.

 Bannon Rudis found Netflix knocking on his door to create promotional art for the second series of Stranger Things after some fan art he posted on Twitter was shared by David Harbour, who plays police chief Jim Hopper in the show.